simonlzn/simonlzn.github.io/_posts/2015-07-11-Something-about-JVM.md

 ---
 layout: post
 title: "Something about JVM"
 description : "As a developer, you must have heard of JVM even though you might not be a Java dev.
 Whenever you start with a Java related "hello world", the first thing you are asked to do is to install the JDK or JRE.
-You may wonder the relationship between these concepts or what exactly is JVM, why it is necessary for Java, what do we need to do with it when we develop a Java application.
-This article will answer all these questions."
+You may wonder the relationship between these concepts or what exactly is JVM..."
 date: 2015-07-11
 created: 2015-07-11
 ---